sainamercy/phase-1-week-2-code-challenge/README.md

 ## Features

 - Click on any animal's name on the left side of the web page to display the animal's details.
+- Enter the number of votes between `0 - 10` in the input field provided. then:
 - Click on the heart icon to vote.
 - To undo votes, click on the heart icon again.